 Gift baskets are always a solid choice for holiday giving, but all those premade versions can be pricey and uninspired — and the basket is usually the first thing to get tossed.
 I love the sentiment, but not the execution.

 Recently, I’ve taken to buying beautifully packaged and unusual pantry items — all on Prime, so no shipping! — and creating my own gift baskets for cheaper.
 I’ll nestle them in a box zhuzhed up with some festive tissue for an easy gift box with extra personality.
 Each costs me 90-some dollars, but looks like I’ve spent twice as much.
 Below, everything I include in the custom gourmet gift baskets I make — I might switch it up a bit this year, but my recipients will just have to wait and see.
+Don’t miss all of the Strategist’s holiday gift coverage right here, too.

 This savory French whole-grain mustard in a gorgeous vintage stoneware pot looks like the sort of thing that’s been served at the tables of French kings since 1632.
 Because it has.